Considerations When Choosing a Sperm Donor

 • Knowing that the donor has undertaken counselling and understands the implications and legalities of being a donor.

-• The quality of the sperm has been checked; thorough medical screenings to exclude any transmittable or genetic diseases.
+• Thorough medical screenings to exclude any transmittable or genetic diseases.

-• A six-month quarantine period for the sperm donation which is followed by a further medical screening of the donor.
+• A six-month quarantine period for the sperm donation is followed by a further medical screening of the donor.

 • A limit to the number of children that result from each donor.